dmiller903/trioPhaser/README.md

-attached and called this directory "/proj" within the container, 3) we set "/proj" as our working directory within the container, 4) the "haplotype_references" directory has been created and is located at "/Data/haplotype_references" (this is where trioPhaser will store the haplotype reference data), 5) the output file will be written to "/Data/phased_output.vcf.gz", 6) the container ID will be stored at "/Data/trio_phaser.out" upon execution, and 7) 2 CPU cores are available on the local machine for trioPhaser to use:
+attached and called this directory "/proj" within the container, 3) we set "/proj" as our working directory within the container, 4) the "haplotype_references" directory has been created and is located at "/Data/haplotype_references" (*this is where trioPhaser will store the haplotype reference data), 5) the output file will be written to "/Data/phased_output.vcf.gz", 6) the container ID will be stored at "/Data/trio_phaser.out" upon execution, and 7) 2 CPU cores are available on the local machine for trioPhaser to use.

+*Note: The first time trioPhaser is executed, the haplotype reference files are downloaded to the path specified.
+This download process can take awhile depending on internet speeds.
+Therefore, expect a longer than usual run-time.
+Upon subsequent trioPhaser runs, the reference files will not be downloaded as long as trioPhaser has access to the path where these files are stored.

 ```ignore
 docker run -d -v /Data:/proj -w /proj -t dmill903/triophaser:1.0 \